-Improving employee experience (EX) is a top priority for most businesses and yet, 36% of managers say they’re suffering from poor health due to the excessive amount of information they have to process at work.In other words, they’re dealing with information overload.
+Information overload is a growing challenge for organizations across the world.
+While improving employee experience (EX) is a top priority for most businesses.
+However 36% of managers say they’re suffering from poor health due to the excessive amount of information they have to process at work.In other words, they’re dealing with information overload.
 And it's considerably affecting their health and well-being.

 The thing is, even though information overload is a well-known challenge, it seems that most businesses haven’t found the right solutions to stop it yet, which is quite alarming.

 Think about it: a recent Gallup study of 7,500 full-time employees found that 44% reported feeling burned out.
 Ouch!

 💡Download the eBook "Building a Better Company with Internal Communications" and learn how to improve internal communication in the workplace!